carrotbiit/AntiChessEngine/README.md

 A playable, easily accessible antichess engine.

 How To Download:
-download all assets, then put them in a folder and run main.
+download assets, code.py is optional. then put them in a folder and run the application.

+UPDATE: code can now be run as a desktop application.